Christian terrorism: Ku Klux Klan

-From 1915 onward, "second era" Klansmen initiated cross burnings (adapted from scenes in the 1915 film The Birth of a Nation), not only to intimidate targets, but also to demonstrate their respect and reverence for Jesus Christ.
-The ritual of lighting crosses was steeped in Christian symbolism, including prayer and hymn singing.
+From 1915 onward, "second era" Klansmen initiated cross burnings (adapted from scenes in the 1915 film The Birth of a Nation), to inspire the Klansmen in a memorable new ritual modeled on medieval Scottish clan symbolism.
+Cross burning had never been a religious practice.
+The ritual of lighting crosses included singing "Onward Christian Soldiers."
 Modern Klan organizations remain associated with acts of domestic terrorism in the United States.

 Start of modern terrorism

 Mark Juergensmeyer, a former president of the American Academy of Religion, has argued that there has been a global rise in religious nationalism after the Cold War due to the post-colonial collapse of confidence in Western models of nationalism and the rise of globalization.
 Juergensmeyer categorizes contemporary Christian terrorists as being a part of "religious activists from Algeria to Idaho, who have come to hate secular governments with an almost transcendent passion and dream of revolutionary changes that will establish a godly social order in the rubble of what the citizens of most secular societies regard as modern, egalitarian democracies".

 According to terrorism expert David C. Rapoport, a "religious wave", or a cycle, of terrorism, dates from approximately 1979 to the present.
 According to Rapoport, this wave most prominently features Islamic terrorism, but it also includes terrorism by Christians and other religious groups that may have been influenced by Islamic terrorism.